 Remedy

-Dealers will update the front camera software, free of charge.
-Owner notification letters are expected to be mailed July 17, 2026.
-Owners may contact Hyundai customer service at 1-855-371-9460.
-Hyundai's number for this recall is 302.
-Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on May 20, 2026.
+The Integrated brake system will be inspected and, if necessary, replaced, free of charge.
+Owner notification letters are expected to be mailed August 21, 2026.
+Owners may contact BMW customer service at 1-800-525-7417 or Rolls-Royce customer service at 1-877-877-3735.
+Vehicle Identification Numbers (VINs) involved in this recall will become searchable on NHTSA.gov beginning August 21, 2026.
+Vehicles previously repaired under recall 24V739 or 24V104 will need to have the new remedy completed.

 The most accurate way to check for an open vehicle recall is by using your 17-character Vehicle Identification Number (VIN).
 A VIN lookup identifies safety recalls tied to your specific vehicle, including recalls that may not appear when searching only by make, model, and year.
 Checking your VIN regularly helps you stay aware of unresolved safety issues and recently announced recalls.